dragonflydb/documentation/docs/cloud/datastores.md

 )

 func main() {
-	// Replace "<CONNECTION_URI>" with the actual connection URI.
+	// Replace <CONNECTION_URI> with the actual Dragonfly Cloud connection URI.
-	// Note that <db> is the database number and its default value is 0. opts, err := redis.ParseURL("<CONNECTION_URI>/<db>")
+	// Note that <db> is the database number, and its default value is 0. opts, err := redis.ParseURL("<CONNECTION_URI>/<db>")
 	if err != nil {
 		panic(err)